How to Build a Landing Page

 The key to building a successful landing page is testing and optimizing until you find the proper variations to boost traffic, conversions, and sales.

 A Conversion XL study took six tests before finding a variation that performed 79.3% better than all others.
 In their interpretations, they modified the following:

 - Headline focused on the benefits or identifying pain points and needs;

 - Add credibility and proof (i.e., Testimonials);

 - Including relevant, relatable images;

 - Use a mobile responsive design (over half of their visitors came from mobile devices and tablets).

 In the example above, they created a variation with shorter text and a “simpler” design.

 In another test, they created a simple, email-only opt-in.
 Their hypothesis was: fewer form fields have less friction and hassle to fill in.

 The control performed better by 13.56%.
-They weren’t completely sure as to why, but it led them to another hypothesis: more fields offers greater credibility.
+They weren’t entirely sure why, but it led them to another hypothesis: more fields offer greater credibility.